 - Can I perform stand-up at the UCBT?

 Yes!
 We offer a few performance opportunities for stand-up comedians.
-School Night (Wednesday nights at 11:00pm) is a variety show that often books stand-up comedians.
-Gutbucket (Friday night at Midnight) is our monthly stand-up open mic show.
-Whiplash (Monday nights at 11:00pm) is a weekly stand-up showcase that features established, well-known stand-up comedians.
+School Night (Wednesday nights at 11:00pm at UCBT Chelsea) is a variety show that often books stand-up comedians.
+Whiplash (Monday nights at 11:00pm at UCBT Chelsea) is a weekly stand-up showcase that features established, well-known stand-up comedians.
 At UCB East we have open-mic nights like Sledgehammer (Sunday nights at 5:30pm), Tuesday Night Open Mic (Tuesdays at 11pm), Open Michelle (Thursday nights at 5:30pm), and The Friday Night Hot Chicks Open Mic (Fridays at 7pm)

 - How do I apply for SPANK?

 SPANKS are booked one month in advance.
 If you have a sketch show or one-person show and you are interested in a SPANK slot you should submit:

 - Logline (What's the hook?
 Why is it funny?
 And why would we think it will be funny before we see it?)

 Shows should be 25-30 minutes in length.